raul23/energy/books.rst

 Undergraduate texts
 -------------------
-* Dilip Kondepudi, Ilya Prigogine - Modern Thermodynamics.
-From heat engines to dissipative structures
+* Kondepudi, D., & Prigogine, I. (2014). `Modern Thermodynamics: From Heat Engines to Dissipative Structures`_ (2nd ed.).
+John Wiley & Sons.

   * "Thermodynamics as formulated in the twentieth century, what we chose to call ‘Modern Thermodynamics’ is a theory of irreversible processes in contrast to nineteenth century thermodynamics, which is a theory of states."
-[ModernThermodynamics1]
+[ModernThermodynamics]_
   * "Entropy and entropy-producing irreversible processes are generally thought of as agents of disorder.
 A central message of this book is that, under far-from-equilibrium conditions, irreversible processes are, in fact, the drivers of self-organization and order we see all around us in Nature."
-[ModernThermodynamics2]
+[ModernThermodynamics]_

 * Lee, J. C. (2002). `Thermal physics: entropy and free energies`_ (1st ed.).
 World Scientific.